woman holding white and orange cat for toddler to pet

 Compassion Unleashed Critter Camp

 Every summer we offer fun and educational week-long half-day and full-day camps for children in grades 1 through 9.
-Camp registration for the 2026 season will begin in February.
+Registration for 2026 summer camps opens in February.

 Animal Brigade Service Club

 Animal Brigade is for middle school students (grades 6 through 8) to learn more about their four-legged friends and how to help them through volunteer projects and humane education.
-Applications are now closed for the Fall 2025 session and will reopen mid-December for Spring 2026.
+Applications are now open Spring 2026!

 Tales for Tails (reading buddies)